reactiveui/website/input/docs/handbook/collections/index.md

-ReactiveUI recommends the use of DynamicData framework for collection based operations.
+ReactiveUI recommends the use of [DynamicData](https://github.com/reactiveui/DynamicData) for collection based operations.

 > DynamicData has replaced internally the use of [ReactiveList](../obsolete/collections)